abondar24/CrackingInterview/README.md

 ## Stack
 - CustomStack - custom stack implementation
 - MinStack - wrapper for CustomStack<Integer> counting minVal and doingSort
+- StackSet - wrapper for a set of stacks.
+Each stack has a max capacity and when we run over it we add a new stack.
+Methods push,pop and peek work as in simple stack

 ## Queue
 - CustomQueue - custom queue implementation